EleutherAI/gpt-neox/README.md

 In the future we will also be adding a single command to preprocess our 800GB language modelling dataset, [The Pile](https://arxiv.org/abs/2101.00027), and all its constituent datasets.

 To prepare your own dataset for training, format it as one large [jsonl](https://jsonlines.org/)-formated file with each item in the list of dictionaries being a separate document.
 The document text should be grouped under one JSON key, i.e `"text"`.
+Auxillery metadata can be stored in other fields without effecting language model training.
+This file should then be zipped using [zstd](https://github.com/facebook/zstd).

 Next make sure to download the GPT2 tokenizer vocab, and merge files from the following links: